 The third version brought significant improvements with the advent of new CLR.
 It also improved several framework class libraries and added new libraries as well.
 This version also contained two service packs.
 It was released with Visual Studio 2005.

-.NET 3.0 contained all the capabilities of 2.0 with the addition of Windows Presentation framework, Windows Workflow Foundation and Windows Communication Foundation known as WPF, WF and WCF respectively.
-This version also had couple of service packs.
+.NET 3.0 contained all the capabilities of 2.0 with the addition of Windows Presentation Framework, Windows Workflow Foundation, and Windows Communication Foundation known as WPF, WF, and WCF respectively.
+This version also had a couple of service packs.
 It was released with Visual Studio 2005.

 This was another major release by Microsoft as it brought the CLR 4.0 in the market.
-Other important features of this version include Managed Extensibility Framework (MEF), code contracts and Dynamic Language Runtime.
+Other important features of this version include the Managed Extensibility Framework (MEF), code contracts, and Dynamic Language Runtime.
 It was released with Visual Studio 2010.

-This is currently the latest version of .NET Framework it has an updated CLR with improvements to ASP.NET, ADO.NET, WPF, WCF and other framework class libraries.
+This version of .NET Framework has an updated CLR with improvements to ASP.NET, ADO.NET, WPF, WCF, and other framework class libraries.
 It also supports windows app building.
 It was released with Visual Studio 2012.

-This is currently a preview version of the .NET framework with improved performance and debugging capability.
+This version of the .NET framework has improved performance and debugging capability.
 It has improved windows store app support.
-It has been released with Visual Studio 2013 preview.
+It was released with Visual Studio 2013.

-Following are some of the features which make .NET framework, best for application development.
+The following are some of the features which make .NET framework, outstanding and best for application development.